-Brilliant performers like Mick Jagger, Bowie, and Jimi Hendrix have more to offer us than great tunes and good genes, particularly in the beauty department.
+Brilliant performers like Mick Jagger, David Bowie, and Jimi Hendrix have more to offer us than great tunes and good genes, particularly in the beauty department.
 Behold every beauty lesson I’ve learned from some of the most accomplished men in music.

 Kurt Cobain, the man who made a cameo in all of my grunge-soaked fantasies, sported the original textured bob and lived-in color.
 Now we can scroll through our feeds and find well-lit photos of blondes with subtle, seemingly slept-in waves and piece-y chops.
 But just look through images of Nirvana’s front man and you’ll see the same thing.
 I have Cobain to thank for the Anh Co Tran bobs I dream about every night.
-I’ve learned I don’t have to worry about upkeep as much, because he certainly didn't, and his hair looked pretty darn stellar.
+I’ve learned I don’t have to worry about upkeep as much, because he certainly didn't, and his hair looked pretty damn near perfection.